The Bridge

 Changing modes.

-At this time you must use a command line tool.
+At this time you must use a command line tool or the assisted BBFlash tool.
 The firmware links will be listed below.
 As well as the tool.
 Plug in the Bridge via the provided dongle.
 Press the boot loader button once and let go, then erase and flash.

 Example erase command c:dfu_programmer atmega32u4 erase